Huberrrr/react-boilerplate/README.md

 `npm install` used for installing dependencies

-`npm run test` used for running jest test cases

-`npm run clean` used for cleaning up auto-generated files, used when issues with node_modules arise

 `npm run dev` used for running the development server

 `npm run build` used for creating a production build